miklevin/MikeLev.in/_posts/2023-05-16-2-legs-good-4-legs-baaad-debunking-work-life-balance-and-other-myths.md

 target audience, but then I stayed anyway.
 You were my podcast in the background today while I worked, and boy am I glad I did.
 You will recognize your wisdom, and that of of Ashley, Jade and the others who spoke today.
-I hope you don't mind me reiterating many of your thought, weaving them into my own as I went.
-This is one of the many unexpected rewards of working where I do.
-What a wonderful group of people.
-Thank you!
+I hope you don't mind me reiterating many of your thoughts, weaving them into my own as I went.
+I don't highlight what came from the 3 of you, specifically (just like Bard, haha!), but this is one of the many unexpected rewards of working where I do and I felt compelled both to share and acknowledge.

+What a wonderful group of people and place I work.
+And that's not just sucking up.
+I'm in my fifties and have worked a lot of places, and don't give out such praise lightly.
+It's kinda more the opposite, so I am especially grateful to have this in my life right now.

 Now back to my ol' self-deprecating self.
 I've got to watch that or someday my readers will believe I'm as much of a jerk as I project.
 It's the old softie